cjchng/qt_mainmoil_6view/README.md

 ## 4. Applications switch(CAR/ MEDI)

 	The default design of Mainmoil_6view is a split-screen view for CAR usage.
-To switch it to a different style view for MEDI (medical) usage, please modify MOIL_APP in mainwindow.cpp as the following,
+To switch it to a different style view for MEDICAL usage, please modify MOIL_APP in mainwindow.cpp as the following,

 ![screenshot](https://github.com/cjchng/qt_mainmoil_6view/blob/master/document/images/medi03.png?raw=true)